tamberg/fhnw-iot-project-example/README.md

 > * Slides, source code and setup steps on GitHub.
 > * Both team members are able to explain the project.

-It is a temperature and humidity monitoring system with a configurable alert.
+We built a temperature and humidity monitoring system with configurable alerts.

 See [use case](#use-case) and [reference model](#reference-model) below.